 3 years ago after a huge personal crisis, I left my super-comfortable life in the Netherlands to live the life of an adventurer.
 For the past 3 years I’ve been travelling the world as an entrepreneur, an animal rights activist, marine conservationist, and competitive freediver.

 Since then I’ve visited over 30 countries and travelled more than 75.000km.
-I've had close encounters with dolphins, humpback and minky whales and many, many sharks.
-I've seen several Wonders of the World... and I've been questioned by 3 National Security Agencies.
+I’ve had close encounters with humpback and minky whales, whalesharks, many 7 meter manta rays, dolphins, and many, many sharks.
+I’ve seen numerous Wonders of the World… and I’ve been questioned by 3 National Security Agencies.

 By my mid twenties I was living the ‘fast life’ with a big pay check and a promising career.
 But I found the traditional ways of doing business and, more to the point, working under a boss, weren’t my cup of tea.
 And from what was first a hobby, I built a side career as one of Europe’s first ever professional bloggers.
 My blogs became massively successful and in 2006 I quit the 9-5 grind to be my own boss as a problogger, internet entrepreneur and online marketing consultant.